BryanGonsalves/streamlit-app/README.md

-# Team Lead Timesheet Splitter
+# Team Lead Splitter

-Streamlit application that ingests a combined timesheet workbook (`.xlsx`) and produces downloadable Excel files—one per team lead—plus a zipped bundle for convenience.
+Streamlit application that ingests any consolidated workbook (`.xlsx`) and produces downloadable Excel files—one per team lead—plus a zipped bundle for convenience.
 The app automatically skips sheets that lack a `Team Lead` column and normalizes common aliases.

 ## Run Locally